SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/cisco-meraki-source.md

 1. **Base URL**.
 It refers to the default URL where your Meraki account is hosted.
 If you are located in China, you have the option to modify the base URL.
 1. **API Key**.
 Provide the API key you generated from your Meraki account.
 1. **Meraki Organization ID**.
 Provide the numeric Meraki organization ID of the Meraki org you want to collect data from.
 You can only provide one ID.
 Please create multiple sources for multiple Meraki organizations.
 1. **Network Event Collection**.
-Enable or disable this option to collect information about your Meraki Networks, their network and wireless Air Marshal events.
+Enable or disable this option to collect information about your Meraki Networks, their network events and wireless Air Marshal events.
 1. (Optional) The **Polling Interval** is set to 300 seconds by default, you can adjust it based on your needs.
 1. When you are finished configuring the Source, click **Save**.